The Effect of Mission Duration on LISA Science Objectives: Tests of general relativity

-where $\Psi_\mathrm{GR}$ is the waveform phase in GR and $u \equiv (\pi \mathcal M f)^{1/3}$.
-Here $\mathcal{M}$ and $f$ denote the chirp mass of the binary and the GW frequency, $\beta$ represents the non-GR correction parameter, and the index $n$ indicates that the correction enters at $n$th PN order relative to GR.
+where $\Psi_\mathrm{GR}$ is the waveform phase in GR and $u \equiv (\pi \mathcal M f)^{1/3}$.\footnote{The effect of a non-$\Lambda$CDM cosmological evolution on the phase may be captured by introducing a transfer function similar to the amplitude case.
+We can effectively take such effects into account below if the corrections to the phase fall within the ppE parametrization.} Here $\mathcal{M}$ and $f$ denote the chirp mass of the binary and the GW frequency, $\beta$ represents the non-GR correction parameter, and the index $n$ indicates that the correction enters at $n$th PN order relative to GR.
 Such a theory-agnostic formalism can be mapped to violations of various fundamental aspects of GR, such as the strong equivalence principle (time variation of $G$ at $-4$PN, scalar dipole radiation at $-1$PN), Lorentz invariance ($-1$PN and 0PN), parity invariance (2PN), or a nonzero graviton mass (1PN)~\cite{Yunes:2016jcc,Tahura:2018zuq}.
-Such a formalism also allows us to probe dark matter effects (e.g. gravitational drag at $-5.5$PN or $-6$PN~\cite{Cardoso:2019rou,Annulli:2020lyc}) and frequency-dependent departures of the GW propagation speed from $c_T=1$ (in this case, the PN order depends on the form of the dispersion relation).
+Such a formalism also allows us to probe dark matter effects (e.g., gravitational drag at $-5.5$PN or $-6$PN~\cite{Cardoso:2019rou,Annulli:2020lyc}) and frequency-dependent departures of the GW propagation speed from $c_\mathrm{T}=1$ (in this case, the PN order depends on the form of the dispersion relation).

-The top panel of Fig.~\ref{fig:insp_tests} presents the ratio of the upper bound on $\beta$ between continuous 3~yr vs 4.5~yr observations.
+The top panel of Fig.~\ref{fig:insp_tests} presents the ratio of the upper bound on $\beta$ between continuous 3~yr vs.\ 4.5~yr observations.
 This ratio measures the improvement in tests of GR with 4.5~yr of observation relative to 3~yr of observation, and shows that the typical improvement is by a factor of 1--2.
 Following Ref.~\cite{Yunes:2016jcc}, the IMRPhenomD waveform has been used for the GR part of the waveform, and the measurability of $\beta$ is estimated through a Fisher matrix analysis.
-EMRIs have a slightly different behavior from other systems, probably because the dynamical frequency range is small, and longer observations help to break the degeneracy between $\beta$ (at positive PN orders) and other parameters, like the masses.
+EMRIs have a different behavior from other systems, probably because the dynamical frequency range is small, and longer observations help to break the degeneracy between $\beta$ (at positive PN orders) and other parameters, like the masses.
 We assumed that the observation starts $T_\mathrm{data}$ before coalescence, which is the optimal case.
 If we cannot detect the merger, it would be difficult to break the degeneracy between $\beta$ and other parameters even for probing negative PN effects, and thus the measurability of $\beta$ becomes much worse than the case considered here.

 The bottom panel of Fig.~\ref{fig:insp_tests} shows a similar result, but including gaps in observations.
 The bounds on $\beta$ can improve by a factor of 3 compared to the continuous 3~yr observation case.
 With a fixed elapsed time of 4~yr, the improvement is up to a factor of 2.
 This is because the case with gaps can have a wider dynamical frequency range when performing a Fisher analysis.
 We also see that longer gap durations yield better improvements at probing non-GR effects in these examples.
 This is possibly because there is a significant difference in the frequency evolution in the last segment of observation (that contains the merger) compared to all the other segments.
 The amount of frequency change for the case of 5-day gaps (with 15 days observation segment) is larger than for 1-day gaps (with 3 days observation segment), which further helps to break the degeneracy between $\beta$ and other parameters.